What is FASD?

 - Poor social skills

 - Inconsistent performance (on and off days)

 - Ability to repeat rules but not practice them

 - A general cluelessness

-Due to their strengths, people often don’t discover their deficits and set expectations they cannot meet.
-Strengths may include:
+Due to their strengths, parents, teachers and others often don’t discover their deficits and set expectations they cannot meet.

 - Bright in some areas: artistic, musical, or athletic